lilab-bcb/cumulus/docs/scCloud.rst

 #. **cluster**.
 This step is the main analysis step.
 In this step, **scCloud** performs low quality cell filtration, variable gene selection, batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. t-SNE/FLE).

 #. **de_analysis**.
 This step is optional.
 In this step, **scCloud** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
 The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scCloud** could also calculate the area under ROC curve values for putative markers.
+If *find_markers_lightgbm* is on, **scCloud** will try to identify cluster-specific markers by training a LightGBM classifier.
 If the samples are human or mouse immune cells, **scCloud** could also optionally annotate putative cell types for each cluster based on known markers.

 #. **plot**.
 This step is optional.
 In this step, **scCloud** could generate 6 types of figures based on the **cluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
 Second, **tsne**, **umap**, **fle** plots show the same t-SNE/UMAP/FLE (force-directed layout embedding) colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Third, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.
 Lastly, if input is CITE-Seq data, **citeseq_tsne** plots tSNEs based on epitope expression.